Thank you everyone for making 2025 such a special memorial.

 Join the Annual Memorial Walk

-Everyone is invited to walk from Newcastle to Sunderland in remembrance of the ‘Forgotten Army’.
+Everyone is invited to walk from Newcastle to South Shields in South Tyneside in remembrance of the ‘Forgotten Army’.
 Many fought and died fighting the Japanese Army in Burma.
 Those who survived later taken prisoner and forced to work on the River Kwai Bridge and Railway.

-Daft as a Brush Cancer Patient Care founder, Brian is once again organising an epic walk in memory of all Far East Prisoners of War.
+Daft as a Brush Cancer Patient Care founder, Brian is once again organising a walk in memory of all Far East Prisoners of War.

 Brian Burnie and artist Ray Lonsdale